 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-July 15 is the feast day of Great Prince Vladimir, Equal to the Apostles and Enlightener of the Russian Lands.
+The Great Prince Vladimir is called Equal to the Apostles and Enlightener of the Russian Lands.

 Knowing about Saint Vladimir's great work of bringing the Russian lands to Orthodox Christianity gives us part of his story.
 But what adds to the story's significance is to discover the people and events that God used to enable him to do his great work.